janihuuh/hruh_webpage/en/seurat_v5_atlas.md

 DimPlot(obj,reduction="umap.scvi",group.by="scvi_clusters")
 ```

-**Remeber that if you use a different integration method instead of scVI, it's best to use different names for integrated.scvi and umap.scvi**.
+**Remember that if you use a different integration method instead of scVI, it's best to use different names for integrated.scvi and umap.scvi**.
 **For example, if you use CCA, name them instead integrated.cca and umap.cca**.